-3502 Hybrid Hospital-Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 0230 Hospital 30-day, all-cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization 0229 Hospital 30- day, all-cause, risk- standardized mortality rate (RSMR) following heart failure (HF) hospitalization 2876 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for 0347 Death Rate in Low-Mortality Diagnosis Related Groups (PSI02) 0530 Mortality for Selected Conditions that are not comparable to short-term acute care hospitals (see data dictionary, HWM Non-Acute Care Inclusion tab).
+3502 Hybrid Hospital-Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 0230 Hospital 30-day, all-cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization 0229 Hospital 30- day, all-cause, risk- standardized mortality rate (RSMR) following heart failure (HF) hospitalization 2876 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for stroke severity 0347 Death Rate in Low-Mortality Diagnosis Related Groups (PSI02) 0530 Mortality for Selected Conditions that are not comparable to short-term acute care hospitals (see data dictionary, HWM Non-Acute Care Inclusion tab).
 4. Not admitted for rehabilitation Rationale: These admissions are not typically to a short-term acute care hospital and are not for acute care (see data dictionary, HWM Non-Acute Care Inclusion tab).
 5. Not enrolled in hospice at the time of, or 12 months prior to, their index admission Rationale: Patients enrolled in hospice in the prior 12 months or at the time of admission are unlikely to have 30-day survival as a primary goal 6.
 Not enrolled in hospice within two days of admission Rationale: There is not a single, correct approach regarding patients enrolled in hospice during admission or upon discharge - mortality may or may not represent a quality signal for this group of patients and hospice enrollment is inadequate to differentiate this issue.
-However, for most patients and hospice enrollment is inadequate to differentiate this issue.
-However, for most patients and hospice enrollment is not likely the primary goal due to their condition and not the quality of care received.
-7. Not with a principal diagnosis of cancer and enrolled in hospice during their index admission Rationale: Patients and hospice within two days of admission, 30-day survival is not likely the primary goal due to their condition and not the quality of care received.
-7. Not with a principal diagnosis of cancer and enrolled in hospice during their index admission Rationale: Patients and not the quality of care received.
-7. Not with a principal diagnosis of cancer and enrolled in hospice during their index admission are unlikely to have 30-day survival as a prinary goal of cancer and enrolled in hospice during their index admission are unlikely to have 30-day survival as a prinary goal of cancer unspecified occlusion or stenosis of unspecified carotid arteries I63.019 Cerebral infarction due to thrombosis of unspecified vertebral artery I63.119 Cerebral infarction due to embolism of unspecified vertebral artery I63.219 Cerebral infarction due to unspecified occlusion or stenosis of unspecified occlusion or stenosis of unspecified occlusion or stenosis of other cerebral artery I63.29 Cerebral infarction due to unspecified occlusion or stenosis of other cerebral artery I63.59 Cerebral infarction due to unspecified occlusion or stenosis of other cerebral artery I63.20 Cerebral infarction due to unspecified occlusion or stenosis of unspecified occlusion or stenosis of unspecified cerebral artery I63.30 Cerebral infarction due to thrombosis of unspecified cerebral artery I63.50 Cerebral infarction due to embolism of unspecified cerebral artery I67.8 Other specified cerebrovascular diseases I67.89 Other cerebrovascular diseases
+However, for most patients and hospice enrollment is indequate to differentiate this issue.
+However, for most patients and hospice enrollment is not likely the primary goal due to their condition and agreed to enroll in hospice within two days of admission, 30-day survival is not likely the primary goal due to their condition and not the quality of care received.
+7. Not with a principal diagnosis of cancer and enrolled in hospice during their index admission Rationale: Patients admitted primarily for cancer who are enrolled in hospice during their index admission Rationale: Patients admitted primarily for cancer who are enrolled in hospice during their index admission are unlikely to have 30-day survival as a primary goal dat do the discussion are unlikely to have 30-day survival as a primary goal dat do the discussion are unlikely to have 30-day survival as a primary goal dat do the discussion are unlikely to have 30-day survival as a primary goal dat do their condition and not the quality of care enceived. unspecified occlusion or stenosis of unspecified carotid arteries 163.019 Cerebral infarction due to thrombosis of unspecified vertebral artery 163.119 Cerebral infarction due to embolism of unspecified vertebral artery 163.219 Cerebral infarction due to unspecified occlusion or stenosis of unspecified occlusion or stenosis of unspecified vertebral arteries 163.59 Cerebral infarction due to unspecified occlusion or stenosis of other cerebral artery 163.20 Cerebral infarction due to unspecified occlusion or stenosis of unspecified cerebral artery 163.40 Cerebral infarction due to thrombosis of unspecified cerebral artery 163.50 Cerebral infarction due to embolism of unspecified cerebral artery 167.8 Other specified cerebral artery 167.8 Other specified cerebrovascular diseases 167.89 Other cerebral artery 167.8 Other specified cerebrovascular diseases 167.89 Other cerebral artery 163.50 Cerebral infarction due to unspecified cerebrovascular diseases 167.89 Other cerebral artery 167.8 Other specified cerebrovascular diseases 167.89 Other cerebral artery 163.50 Cerebral infarction due to unspecified cerebrovascular diseases 167.89 Other cerebral artery 163.50 Cerebral infarction due to unspecified cerebrovascular diseases